-Every so often I create a recipe, that is not only delicious, yet also can be used in many different ways.
-These Hot Chocolate Fudge Sauce Covered Profiteroles are an example of one way in which it is used.
-Light choux buns, filled with sweetened, whipped cream and draped in dreamy, hot, chocolate fudge sauce.
-Complete with hidden ingredient, the sauce raises the game of whatever dessert it adorns.
+Every so often I create a recipe, that is not only delicious, also it can be used in many different ways.
+And these Hot Chocolate Fudge Sauce Covered Profiteroles are a great example.
+Light choux buns, filled with sweetened, whipped, chantilly cream and draped in dreamy, hot, chocolate fudge sauce.
+Which also has a hidden ingredient, the sauce raises the game of whatever dessert it adorns.

 Choux pastry is incredibly easy to work with.
 Fear not, I will walk you step by step through the making and baking process.
 First of all the dough is cooked in a saucepan and then, after the addition of beaten eggs Piped into small buns.
 Hot water, present in the recipe, creates steam during the baking process, causing each choux bun to puff up.
 Creating a hollow centre that is perfect for filling.

-Choux pastry on its own is rather bland.
-Yet it is a brilliant carrier of flavours.
+Although choux pastry on its own is rather bland it is a brilliant carrier of flavours.
 While each bun is filled first of all with sweetened, whipped cream, the draping and drizzling of hot chocolate fudge sauce gives each bun a perfect flavour hit.
 Resulting in a finger licking dessert that will keep you coming back for more.

-While the profiteroles can be made a few hours ahead, as can the sauce.
-Assembly should take place as close as possible to serving.
+While the profiteroles can be made a few hours ahead, as can the sauce. assembly should take place as close as possible to serving.
 Doing so keeps the profiteroles light and crisp.
-If left for a while they can become soggy.
+Because if left for a while they can become soggy.
 Also the hot sauce should ideally be poured over as they are served.
 However, left over, sauce covered profiteroles taste incredible when sneaked from the fridge the day after making!
 A post party fridge raiding feast!

 Ideally served with a spoon and fork, there will always be occasions when cutlery is not needed.
 Like here, during my photo shoot.